kt-eller/help-pages/pages/using-applicant-search.md

 ---
 layout: page
-title: Working with Entity Data
+title: Using Applicant Search
-permalink: /working-with-entity-data
+permalink: /using-applicant-search
 ---

 # {{ page.title }}
 Learning to use the Applicant search function is important to quickly find the desired data.
 You can quickly search for applicants by name or number.
 <br>

-## Using the Entity Data Search Page
+## Using the Applicant Search Menu
 The easiest way to locate an entity's information is through the Applicant search.
 This search is a list of all entities in the database.
 Simply locate an entity using the search function and access their Entity Details page.\
 <br>